TL;DR

 Custom visuals signal that you've invested in quality across every aspect of your business.
 When prospects see thoughtful, professional design choices, they assume the same attention to detail extends to your product development and customer support.

 Generic templates and stock imagery suggest shortcuts, which makes people question what other corners you might have cut.
-Professional visual identity creates a perception of an established, reliable business that prospects feel confident trusting with their important business needs.
+A professional visual identity creates a perception of an established, reliable business that prospects feel confident entrusting with their essential business needs.

 6. Reduced Churn Through Consistent Experience

-When your product interface matches the visual promises in your marketing, users feel confident that they made the right choice.
+When your product interface aligns with the visual promises in your marketing, users feel confident they made the right choice.
 This alignment between expectation and reality prevents the disconnect that often leads to early churn.
 Users who recognize your visual language throughout their journey, from the first ad to product onboarding, develop a stronger attachment to your brand.

 They're not constantly readjusting their expectations or questioning their decision.
 Instead, they're experiencing the seamless progression they expected, which builds loyalty and reduces the likelihood of switching to competitors.